Mushroom Spring Wreath

 - hot glue

-1. First make the mushrooms.
+1. The first step to putting the wreath together is to make the mushrooms.
 I used some air dry clay to make mine.
-It was an open package that was a little on the dry side, so I just submerged it in water, and worked it in my hands until it was pliable again.
+It was an open package that had been open a long time and was a little on the dry side, so I just submerged it in a little water, and worked it in my hands until it was pliable again.

 2. Cut a small piece of wire to form the base of the mushroom.